Sequential geophysical and flow inversion to characterize fracture networks in subsurface systems: INTRODUCTION

 Fracture pattern, connectivity, and size distribution can be obtained from fractal analysis\footnote{This approach gives relationships between number of fractures $N_l$ and length scale $l$ for fracture surfaces, which is given by: $N_l \propto l^{-D}$, where $D$ is the fractal dimension. $D \approx 1.9$ and 2.5, in two and three dimensions, respectively.
 The fractal dimension $D$ is an indicator for material heterogeneity and strength of earthquakes.
 If the total number of fractures are known, then an estimate on the average length of the fractures can be obtained.}, $b$-value analysis\footnote{$b$-value is a statistic measuring the proportions of large and small earthquakes in a seismic event cluster.
 If $b$-value is large, small earthquakes are relatively common, whereas when $b$-value is small, there exist a possibility of a large event happening \cite{2015_Srivastava_etal_NH_v77_p97_p107}.
 It should be noted that there is a strong correlation between $b$-value and the fractal dimension $D$.}, and clustering analysis\footnote{Cluster analysis is the task of grouping a set of objects in such a way that objects in the same group are more similar to each other than to those in other groups.
 Through clustering analysis of seismic data, one can obtain attributes such as mean orientation of a fracture/fault.
 Furthermore, clustering of microseismic data also helps to find the most likely and significant locations of the fractures \cite{1993_Sahimi_etal_PRL_p2186_p2189}.} of microseismic events \cite{1994_Sahimi,2011_Sahimi,1993_Sahimi_etal_PRL_p2186_p2189}.
-Orthogonal information such as flow rate, pressure, tracer, temperature, and geochemical datasets help constrain the fracture length/size in addition to microseismic data.
-Once we get the fracture statistics, permeability can be estimated, that can be utilized to obtain the state of stress at a site, which can be used to gain insight on drilling new wells and in assessing risk for decision-making.
+We use clustering analysis, specifically $k$-means clustering, in this paper.
+In addition to microseismic data, orthogonal information such as flow rate, pressure, tracer, temperature, and geochemical datasets can then be used to constrain the fracture length/size.
+In this paper, we use pressure data, for constraining fracture lengths.
+Once we get the fracture statistics, permeability can be estimated, that then can be utilized to obtain the state of stress in a reservoir.
+State of stress can then be used to gain insight for drilling new wells and in assessing risk for decision-making.